flyteorg/flyte/flytectl/docs/source/gen/flytectl_register_examples.rst

   -h, --help                          help for examples -k, --k8ServiceAccount string        custom kubernetes service account auth role to register launch plans with.
   -l, --outputLocationPrefix string    custom output location prefix for offloaded types (files/schemas).
+      --sourceUploadPath string        Location for source code in storage.
   -v, --version string                version of the entity to be registered with flyte. (default "v1")

 Options inherited from parent commands